node-ex/experiments--nx-nestjs-angular--angular-ssr-proxied-through-be/README.md

 5. Start a development server for the NestJS app 1
    1. `pnpm exec nx run app-nest-1:serve`
 6. Go to `http://localhost:3000/app-angular-1` to see the Angular app 1
+   1. Check the page source code in the browser to see the rendered HTML of the Angular app 1
+7. Go to `http://localhost:3000/app-angular-2` to see the Angular app 2

+### Experiment 2 - With Docker container

+Steps:

+1. Setup the repository (see below)
+2. Build the `app-angular-1-ssr` image
+   1. `./scripts/docker/app-angular-1-ssr/build.sh`
+3. Run the `app-angular-1-ssr` container
+   1. `./scripts/docker/app-angular-1-ssr/run.sh`
+4. Start a development server for the NestJS app 1
+   1. `pnpm exec nx run app-nest-1:serve`
+5. Go to `http://localhost:3000/app-angular-1` to see the Angular app 1
-7. Check the page source code in the browser to see the rendered HTML of the Angular app 1
+   1. Check the page source code in the browser to see the rendered HTML of the Angular app 1
-8. Go to `http://localhost:3000/app-angular-2` to see the Angular app 2
+6. Go to `http://localhost:3000/app-angular-2` to see the Angular app 2

-Implementation: See a couple of latest commits.

 ## Local development